A woman holds a tray of eggs.

 The Mexico Signature Programs

-Heifer International’s work is organized at the country level into Signature Programs focused on large-scale, measurable and sustainable impact achieved by building partnerships at all levels.
+Heifer International’s work is organized at the country level into signature programs focused on large-scale, measurable and sustainable impact achieved by building partnerships at all levels.
 Each program supports farmers through time-bound projects designed to increase their household income.

 Promesa Café y Cacao

-The Promesa Café y Cacao Signature Program is dedicated to improving the lives and livelihood sustainability of smallholder coffee and cacao farmers in Chiapas, Veracruz, Puebla and Oaxaca.
+The Promesa Café y Cacao signature program is dedicated to improving the lives and livelihood sustainability of smallholder coffee and cacao farmers in Chiapas, Veracruz, Puebla and Oaxaca.
 The program improves productivity, adds value to the supply chain and facilitates better market access, all while encouraging women’s participation and technical skill development.
 Through inclusive market systems and strategic partnerships, these value chains become more resilient and profitable for smallholder farmers.

 Rural Roots

-The Rural Roots Signature Program aims to help 80,000 rural families reach a sustainable living income by 2030.
+The Rural Roots signature program aims to help 80,000 rural families reach a sustainable living income by 2030.
 The program strengthens the self-management of organizations, rural agribusinesses and institutions, particularly those led by women and youth.
 It also makes market systems more inclusive and increases access to natural resources to benefit smallholder farmers and rural communities.

 Featured Projects

-Milpa for Life
+Milpa for Life Phase II

-Project timeline: 2021–2024
+Project timeline: 2024–2027

-Project timeline: 2022–2025
+Project timeline: 2024–2028

 A woman in a colorful embroidered blouse tends to her hens in a rustic chicken coop.